 "If we want to talk about solutions for veterinary medicine, we need to guide education and professional development with reliable and contemporary data."
-The AVMA is already working in this area with the recent appointment of members to the Veterinary Economics Strategy Committee (see page 485) and with development under way on a Veterinary Economics Division within the AVMA.
+The AVMA is already working in this area with the recent appointment of members to the Veterinary Economics Strategy Committee (see article) and with development under way on a Veterinary Economics Division within the AVMA.

 Going forward, summit participants agreed to jointly review the anticipated National Academy of Sciences veterinary workforce study, when released, and committed to participating in additional meetings.
 The first will occur during the AAVMC's annual conference March 8-11 in Alexandria, Va., and will focus on identifying specific economic solutions.
 Progress reports will be jointly released periodically to AVMA and AAVMC members, and working committees could be established.